Shivansh722/Giggle_swiftui/README.md

 # Giggle

 **Giggle** is a platform designed for pre-professionals and students seeking part-time job opportunities across various sectors.
 It empowers students to gain financial independence while enhancing their career experience by exploring roles within or outside their field of study.
+A concept that traditionally exists around the globe but majorily gets overlooked due to its unorganised market holding.
 Whether it's a Computer Science student at the University of Edinburgh working as a barista or at a Domino’s to support living costs, Giggle enables users to build real-world skills and financial awareness before entering the full-time workforce.

 ---